Konamiman/Nestor80/README.md

 Nestor80 is [Z80](https://en.wikipedia.org/wiki/Zilog_Z80) and [R800](https://en.wikipedia.org/wiki/R800_(CPU)) assembler written in C# and almost fully compatible with the [Microsoft MACRO-80](https://en.wikipedia.org/wiki/Microsoft_MACRO-80) assembler.

+The project also includes Linkstor80 and Libstor80, which are the respective replacements for the LINK-80 and LIB-80 tools that were part of the MACRO-80 package and are relevant when [writing relocatable Z80 code](docs/WritingRelocatableCode.md).

 ## Features highlight

 * **Multiplatform**.
 Runs on any machine/OS that supports [the .NET 6 runtime](https://dotnet.microsoft.com/en-us/download/dotnet/6.0); of course this includes Windows, Linux and macOS.